thexerocouk/thexerocouk.github.io/_posts/2024-07-07-enterprise-wi-fi-security.md

 ### Common EAP Methods

 **EAP-TLS (Transport Layer Security)**
 EAP-TLS is renowned for its security, utilising mutual authentication that requires both the client and server to present valid digital certificates.
-This method provides strong security through mutual authentication and encryption but is complex and costly due to the need for a public key infrastructure (PKI).
+This method provides strong security through mutual authentication and encryption but is complex and costly due to the need for public key infrastructure (PKI).

 **EAP-TTLS (Tunnelled Transport Layer Security)**
 EAP-TTLS creates a secure tunnel for client authentication using various mechanisms, such as passwords.
 It offers flexibility in choosing inner authentication methods and is easier to implement than EAP-TLS, though it is slightly less secure due to the potential use of weaker inner methods.